 Having said that, we have a few tips we can give you that will help you ensure that the seat is adjusted optimally for your little one and may influence the way they sit in the seat.

 - If the seat can be reclined further while still keeping it within the allowed range, increasing the angle will best ensure that your child is sitting as far back and reclined as possible.
-Ensure the seat is adjusted into Recline Position 3 and positioned so that the Rear-Facing Reference Line for children under 22 lb is parallel with ground level.
+Ensure the seat is adjusted into the rear-facing recline by flipping the recline foot to the rear-facing position, and positioned so that the Rear-Facing Reference Line for children under 22 lb is parallel with ground level.

 - Ensure that the Harness Straps are routed through the slots at or just below and closest to the child's shoulder level, as this will affect the way they sit in the seat.